DimitrisHol/learnReact/README.md

 I made this repo to store code and notes.

-If you stumble upon this I should have made it private.
+If you stumble upon this and you don't like it, mind your own business.

 End of Readme.